ricklon/AngularBootstrap/README.md

-!Angular and Bootstrap Template and examples
+Angular and Bootstrap Template and examples
 ====

 An angular bootstrap template with tutorial examples from Angularjs.org.